-Wolt is a technology unicorn with 3500+ employees and 200+ engineers building "the everything app" for goods and services, operating in 23 countries.
-For the past five years, Wolt has been scaling tremendously, creating a demanding environment for a growing engineering organization.
-Wolt is a perfect example of how Swarmia creates value for modern high-scaling engineering organizations with greater transparency, higher productivity, and increased coordination.
+Wolt is a technology unicorn with 3,500+ employees and 200+ engineers building "the everything app" for goods and services, operating in 23 countries.
+For the past five years, Wolt has been scaling fast, creating a demanding environment for a growing engineering organization.
+Wolt is the perfect example of how Swarmia creates value for modern high-scaling engineering organizations with greater transparency, higher productivity, and increased coordination.

 One of Swarmia's leading principles is that every team is different.
 This applies well to Wolt's engineering organization, where a team working on a core product feature will have very different problems from a team working on a greenfield project.
 Swarmia has brought Wolt a scalable way to remove blockers in each team, fueling software excellence in the whole organization.

 We discussed with a team working on one of Wolt's core features to highlight their problems and how they use Swarmia to solve them.
 They are not following any strict process, but work resembles mostly Kanban.
 The team is scoping epics for project-like things in Jira.
 Together, they had concluded that they have three main challenges: